 Outreach, Education, and Coordination of Services

 According to the submitted monthly report, the COVID-19 Equity Project reached nearly six thousand underserved Fresno residents from September 2020 to February 2021 (figure 1).
 Residents had the opportunity to receive assistance through more than one aspect (contact tracing, referral for isolation and quarantine support, and community outreach).
-The community outreach and education was the most provided service followed by contact tracing, then referral to IQS.
+The community outreach and education were the most provided services followed by contact tracing, then referral to IQS.

 The community outreach efforts included COVID-19 transmission education which was the resource most utilized by the community, followed by information about COVID-19 testing and food distribution as shown in figure 2.
 The CHWs delivered food to the target populations through mass food drive events and home deliveries for elders.
 They coordinated testing events held at areas that are convenient for community members to reach.
 Their outreach efforts effectively bridged health literacy and healthcare access gaps faced by underserved communities.